 Smoke from wildfires sent three friends and I home after completing the 65-mile hike.
 So Todd and I returned to Yosemite a year later and knocked off the 87-miler.

 Get the right pack for trips like Yosemite.
 See my picks for “The 10 Best Backpacking Packs”

 Scroll through the photo gallery below and you’ll see why that 152-mile grand tour of Yosemite’s most remote areas ranks among “America’s Top 10 Best Backpacking Trips.”
 Below the gallery, find links to my feature stories about both of these backpacking trips and links to my exclusive e-guides that will help you plan and successfully pull off either trip.

 Want to take either of these amazing trips?
-My exclusive e-guides tell you everything you need to know to plan and successfully pull off either trip.
+My exclusive e-guides tell you everything you need to know (in much deeper detail than the feature stories) to plan and successfully pull off either trip.
 I’ve created e-guides to the 65-mile hike south of Tuolumne and the 87-mile hike north of Tuolumne; see both links below.